 About me

-For more than a decade I worked for The Times of London and Agence France-Presse, living and working overseas as a correspondent in China, Hong Kong, and India.
-More recently I spent a fascinating two years in Mexico for my partner’s diplomatic posting.
+I’m a writer and journalist.
+For more than a decade I reported for The Times of London and Agence France-Presse from China, Hong Kong, and India.
+I was most recently based in Guadalajara, Mexico, for my partner’s diplomatic posting.

+I studied English Literature at Oxford University and Creative Writing at the University of East Anglia.
 In 2017 and 2018 I was awarded the Royal Society of Literature's V.S.
 Pritchett Prize, the first writer to win twice.
 My short stories have been published in an anthology, Megacity, in the magazines Riptide and Prospect, and longlisted for the Commonwealth Short Story Prize and the BBC Short Story Award.
 I’ve been nominated for the Lucy Cavendish Prize and the Caledonia Novel Award.
 In 2019, I was selected for the London Library Emerging Writers Programme.

 Read The Hikers.